dem1995/machine-learning/curriculum/probability/probability.md

     \displaystyle \int_{x \in \Omega} x p(x),              &amp; \text{if } X \text{ is sampled from a continuous space}
 \end{cases}" />

-In other words, it's the result of adding up each of the samples by their weight of occurrence.
+In other words, the expected value is the result of adding up each of the samples by their weight of occurrence.

 ### Independence and Effective Independence
 ### Product Rule and Bayes's Theorem